udayraj-rgb/CivisID-National-ID-Registry-System-24BCE11159/README.md

-CivisID: National ID Registry System
+🏛️ CivisID: National ID Registry System

 CivisID is a Java-based CLI application designed to simulate the backend workflows of a real-world national citizen registration and verification system.
 Built with a focus on accuracy, scalability, security, data integrity, and persistent storage, it goes far beyond traditional console-based programs.

-While basic Java programs lose data after exiting, CivisID ensures permanent storage through CSV files, making records exportable, readable, and compatible with Excel, Google Sheets, and government platforms.
+While basic Java applications lose data upon exit, CivisID ensures permanent storage using CSV-based data files, making all records easily exportable, readable, and compatible with tools like Excel, Google Sheets, and government data platforms.

-This system is designed to help the government maintain a centralized citizen registry, enabling authorities to store and verify essential details such as identity, age, address, phone number, and email—ensuring consistent, unified record-keeping.
+CivisID is designed to help the government maintain a centralized citizen database, enabling authorities to know essential details about each citizen—such as identity, age, address, phone number, and email—ensuring consistent and accurate record-keeping across departments.

-Each citizen receives a unique CivisID Number, used to:
+Each citizen is assigned a unique CivisID Number, which is used to:

-Verify authenticity
+Verify authenticity of the user

 Prevent duplicate registrations

-Ensure secure identity validation
+Ensure secure access and identity validation

-Track modifications and updates
+Track updates made by the citizen or the authorities

-The system also collects phone numbers and emails, allowing:
+The application also collects email IDs and phone numbers, enabling the system to:

-Delivery of government schemes and subsidy updates
+Deliver government schemes, subsidies, and welfare updates

-Emergency alerts and important notifications
+Send important notifications, emergency alerts, and reminders

-Direct communication with citizens
+Maintain direct communication between public departments and citizens

-Overall, CivisID replicates core features found in national ID systems (similar to Aadhaar, SSN, etc.), providing secure registration, verification, monitoring, and persistent storage in a lightweight Java console application.
+Overall, CivisID replicates the fundamental features of national ID systems (similar to Aadhaar, SSN, etc.) by providing secure registration, validation, monitoring, and data persistence—all from a lightweight and efficient Java CLI environment.

-Key Features
+🚀 Key Features

-1. Dynamic & Context-Aware Relative Logic
+✅ 1.
+Dynamic & Context-Aware Relative Logic

-The system intelligently adjusts relative prompts based on gender and marital status:
+The system intelligently adapts based on Gender and Marital Status:

 Citizen Type	Relative Prompt
 Married Male	Wife’s Name
 Married Female	Husband’s Name
 Unmarried	Father’s Name

-This mimics real documentation practices in government systems.
+This mirrors real government documentation patterns.

-2. Secure 7-Digit Auto-Generated National ID
+✅ 2.
+Secure 7-Digit Random National ID

-Random, non-sequential

-Hard to predict

-Enhances anonymity and data security
+Each citizen receives a non-sequential, unpredictable 7-digit ID, increasing anonymity and security.

-3. Permanent CSV-Based Data Storage
+✅ 3.
+Permanent CSV Data Storage

-The file citizens.csv stores all information permanently.

-Automatically creates file and headers

-Appends new entries safely

-Structured formatting compatible with Excel/Sheets

-Ensures long-term data integrity
+CivisID uses citizens.csv to store data persistently.

+✔ Auto-creates CSV with headers ✔ Appends new data safely ✔ Readable in Excel/Sheets ✔ Follows structured, clean formatting

-4. Full CRUD Operations (Admin Panel)
+✅ 4.
+Full CRUD Management

+The admin can:

 Create new citizens

-Read/Search citizens by ID
+Read/Search by ID

-Update name, address, phone, pincode, etc.
+Update name, address, pincode, etc.

-Delete incorrect or unwanted records
+Delete unwanted/invalid records

-5. Comprehensive Data Collection
+✅ 5.
+Comprehensive Data Capture

-The system captures over 15 demographic fields:
+15+ fields are collected:

-Name
+Full Name

 Age